 Resource consent was granted for the redevelopment of the Overseas Passenger Terminal in early 2008, and this has been confirmed by the Environment Court.
-The timing of all commercial developments remains uncertain at this stage, and the OPT redevelopment is currently scheduled to commence in 2012/13 i.e. beyond the time frame of this draft waterfront development plan.
+The OPT redevelopment is currently scheduled to commence in the fourth quarter of the 2010/11 year, subject to Willis Bond confirming the contract.
+WWL will help to facilitate the start of construction and also complete all WWL ground floor lease negotiations.